8. October - 13. November 2022, Volkstheather Wien - Volx

 Fixed medium or live performance, 8mins.

-2006 - Institut für Computermusik und Elektronische Medien ICEM, Folkwang Hochschule für Musik, Theater und Tanz in Essen.
+2006, Institut für Computermusik und Elektronische Medien ICEM - Folkwang Hochschule für Musik, Theater und Tanz in Essen.

-2006 - Institut für Komposition und Elektroakustik, Universität für Musik und darstellende Kunst Wien.
+2006, Institut für Komposition und Elektroakustik - Universität für Musik und darstellende Kunst Wien.

 This composition draws heavily from piece of historic studio equipment, a Moog modular synthesizer hosted at Mills College in Oakland.
 Explore this amazing instrument, I got inspired from its sequencing module.
 This module permitted me to adjust the pitches of three oszillators sounding together via rotary dials and step backwards and forwards between several columns of these dials.
 This invited an intuitive and immediate way to find interesting chords, possibly outside equal temperament, and then switch between these chords, slowly developing a musical form and still being able to fine-tune or radically change the pitches where appropriate.